-The fund invests in companies based in developed markets outside the United States as well as in established companies in emerging and frontier markets.
-The fund’s subadviser undertakes fundamental research in an effort to identify companies that are well managed, financially sound, fast growing and strongly competitive and whose shares are underpriced relative to their fair value.
-To reduce its volatility, the fund is diversified across dimensions of geography, industry, currency and market capitalization.
+The fund invests primarily in companies based in developed markets outside the United States as well as in established companies in emerging and frontier markets.
+Harding Loevner LP, the fund’s subadviser, undertakes fundamental research in an effort to identify companies that it believes are well managed, financially sound, fast growing and strongly competitive and whose shares are under-priced relative to estimates of their fair value.
+In an effort to reduce its volatility, the fund seeks to be diversified across dimensions of geography, industry, currency and market capitalization.
 The fund normally holds investments across at least 15 countries.

 |Inception||January 22, 2001|

 |Asset Allocation||International Stock|

 |Benchmark||MSCI EAFE Index|